Despite recent changes to Google’s ranking algorithms, backlinks remain one of the most essential SEO factors.

 Google has revealed that links are one of its top 3 search ranking factors.
 Recent studies show that links make it easier to outrank competitors.

 However, few marketers feel well-equipped to navigate and quantify the ROI of, link building.

-To help you achieve higher search rankings, we created this list of up-to-date backlink statistics for 2022.
+To help you achieve higher search rankings, we created this list of up-to-date backlink statistics.

 Click to jump to a category:

 - 13 Statistics to Prove the Value of Link Building

 - 9 Statistics to Highlight Link Building Challenges